MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-legacy.md

 > [!IMPORTANT]
 > Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
 Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.

-> [!IMPORTANT]
+> [!TIP]
 > Like Microsoft LAPS, emulation mode supports storage of passwords in Windows Server Active Directory only in clear-text form.
 To increase security, we recommend that you migrate to using Windows LAPS natively so that you can take advantage of password encryption.

 ## Setup and configuration

-When you set up Windows LAPS in legacy Microsoft LAPS emulation mode, Windows LAPS assumes that your Windows Server Active Directory environment is already configured and enabled to run legacy Microsoft LAPS.
+When you configure Windows LAPS in legacy Microsoft LAPS emulation mode, Windows LAPS assumes that your Windows Server Active Directory environment is set up to run legacy Microsoft LAPS.
 For more information about legacy Microsoft LAPS configuration, see the legacy Microsoft LAPS documentation.

 ## Requirements and limitations